isaacnovaes/notes/java.md

 Built-in wrappers implement it

-String implement it by looking at the first characters.
+String implements it by looking at the first characters.
 If they are the same, the second characters are compared.
 For comparison, they use the characters ASCI code int value

 ### Making classes comparable